-The Cavalier Centre will be entirely funded by donations
+The Cavalier Centre is entirely funded by donations

 We no longer ask or receive any payment for providing any of our services, activities or for the use of any of the facilities at the centre.